dweekly/docs/pages/apps/retrieving-branchs-cross-platform-id.md

 - **user_data_past_cross_platform_ids**: array of strings, which are past Cross-Platform IDs
 - **user_data_prob_cross_platform_ids**: array of dicts.
 Each dict represents a probabilistically linked Cross-Platform ID, along with a score/probability representing how confident Branch is that this ID is associated with the main Cross-Platform ID for this event.

-## Viewing CPID via Daily Export API and UI
+## Retrieving CPID via Daily Export API and UI

 We have already added three new columns to the [Daily Export](https://docs.branch.io/exports/daily-exports/) CSVs accessible through the [Daily Export API](https://docs.branch.io/exports/daily-exports/#access-via-api) or [Daily Export UI](https://docs.branch.io/exports/daily-exports/#access-via-branch-dashboard).

 These fields will start to populate once you have access to the Cross-Platform ID product.
 Backfilling of historical data pre-access is not supported.

 Here is an example row, with strings truncated for readability.